The Doula Training Foundation

 It's actually quite simple...we LOVE what we do!
 And we want to share that passion with as many people as possible.
 The more doulas there are, the more women and families can be supported.

 Birth and the early postpartum is a completely transformative experience, it can build you up, break you down, and smash you into a million tiny pieces.
 It can leave you feeling broken and traumatised or it can leave you feeling euphoric, empowered and like you can achieve anything.
-It is literally life changing and we want that to be in a positive way for as many people as possible.
+It is, quite literally, life changing and we want that to be in a positive way for as many people as possible.

 More often than not, the trauma is caused by the way that women were treated in hospital rather than what physically happened.
 Having the support of a doula had been shown to improve outcomes, decrease interventions, increase overall levels of satisfaction and lower rates of postpartum depression.